 Expats moving to Algeria will find themselves in a fascinating and untouched North African gem.
 While not a high-profile expat destination, it does attract those with experience in the oil and gas sectors.
-Others are drawn to opportunities in the finance, education and foreign aid sectors.
+Others are drawn to job opportunities in the finance, education and foreign aid sectors.

-Although Algeria is an African and Arabic country, there is also a distinct French influence, thanks to its colonial past – this can especially be seen in the language and architecture.
+Although Algeria is an African and Arabic country, there is also a distinct French influence, thanks to its colonial past.
+This can especially be seen in the language and architecture.
 But while major cities like Algiers and Oran are quite liberal on the surface, social and religious conservatism are deeply entrenched and expats should always show respect for the local customs and traditions.

 Security is a significant issue in some parts of Algeria, mostly in the oil-producing regions and the southern Saharan areas.
-Certain parts of the country are not considered safe to visit, notably the border areas in the south and with Tunisia, and numerous governments advise their nationals against travel to these areas.
+Certain parts of the country are not considered safe to visit, notably, the border areas in the south and with Tunisia, and numerous governments advise their nationals against travel to these areas.

 Neighbouring countries: Algeria is bordered by Tunisia to the northeast, Libya to the east, Morocco to the west, the Western Sahara, Mauritania and Mali to the southwest, and Niger to the southeast.
 The north of Algeria is bordered by the Mediterranean Sea.